CulDeVu/culdevu.github.io/thought/2025-07-21-death-clock.md

 They reap the full, maximum benefit from the 4% interest.
 Empirically, the optimal retirement age is 62.8 years according to this model.
 This cutoff results in an expected happiness of 4534 and variance 3120^2.

-This strategy is optimal, in that no other strategy results in a higher happiness.
+This strategy is optimal in expectation.
 (That's not actually true, the actual optimal smooths the hard cutoff out by a couple years.
 The higher the interest rate the sharper the optimal cutoff is.
 By 4%, it's practically indistinguishable from the public school guidance counselor strategy).

 This strategy also unfortunately has one of the least optimal variances among all strategies.
 It deliberately pushes happiness as far into the future as possible.
 Over 20% of men die before age 62, so they would all get a score of 0.
 The graph is bimodal, driving up the variance.